consindo/waka-next/README.md

 There's three apps in this repository.

 - **lib**: The library for importing, manipulating, and querying GTFS.
 This will eventually be published as a NPM module that runs on both client and server.
-- **apps/orchestrator**: The server that will eventually download & parse GTFS files and serve them to users.
-It will also provide an HTTP API so queries can be run without downloading the whole database.
+- **apps/orchestrator**: The server that downloads, parses GTFS files and serves them to users.
+It also provides a HTTP API so queries can be run without downloading the whole database.
 - **apps/web**: The new web frontend.
 It can download and query the sqlite database directly, or use server side rendering to grab the data from the orchestrator's HTTP API.

 ## Notes